awilli1186/wee-website/source/content/v3/script/screen/map.md

 ---doc---

 You can setup as many breakpoint sets as you need.
-They are added to a global window resize event that evaluates against all stored rules.
+They are added to a global window resize event that evaluates once against all stored rules.

 ---code|label:Single---